sandspoof/weight-tracker-test/README.md

 To build a simple weight tracking application using React, demonstrating your proficiency in:
 - React fundamentals (hooks, components, state management)
 - Basic routing
-- Simple form handling on a login page
+- Simple form/input handling on a login page
 - Conditional rendering, e.g. hide/show a component

 ## Setup Instructions